 Drass War Memorial at Drass near Kargil is something that we have all heard of.
 We are from a generation that has lived through the Kargil War in 1999.
-We know heroes of this war and we relate to them.
-And we have seen the visuals of Kargil War & Drass War Memorial on Television.
+We know the heroes of this war and we relate to them.
+And we have seen the visuals of the Kargil War & Drass War Memorial on Television.

 It was a stop on our road trip from Jammu to Leh – located somewhere on NH 1 after you cross the mighty Zoji La Pass.
 I wanted to visit it – anyone who has grown up in cantonments would want to.
 I am not too fond of war memorials or museums that showcase war material.
 Having said that, nothing could have prepared me for the overwhelming emotional experience that I went through for the small time I spent there one evening.

 We stopped in front of a gate that has baby pink walls surrounding it.
 In Gothic Font, one wall said: